pytorch-labs/torchfix/README.md

 `X = torch.solve(B, A).solution` should be replaced with `X = torch.linalg.solve(A, B)`.

+#### torch.backends.cuda.sdp_kernel

+This function is deprecated.
+Use the `torch.nn.attention.sdpa_kernel` context manager instead.

+Migration guide:
+Each boolean input parameter (defaulting to true unless specified) of `sdp_kernel` corresponds to a `SDPBackened`.
+If the input parameter is true, the corresponding backened should be added to the input list of `sdpa_kernel`.

 ### TOR002 Likely typo `require_grad` in assignment.
 Did you mean `requires_grad`?

 This is a common misspelling that can lead to silent performance issues.